RedHatInsights/authz/.github/pull_request_template.md

 ### PR Template:

-* [ ] Is the agreed upon acceptance criteria fullfilled?
+* [ ] Are the agreed upon acceptance criteria fulfilled?

 * [ ] Was the 4-eye-principle applied? (async PR review, pairing, ensembling)